cat /etc/redhat-release

 # cat /etc/lsb-release

-The contents of these files shouldn’t be changed or altered since different server softwares such as Oracle database refer to those files to decide their own compatibility.
+The contents of these files shouldn’t be changed or altered since different server softwares such as the Oracle database refer to those files to decide their own compatibility.
 Sometimes /etc/issue or /etc/issue.net is also referred for their contents.
 However, it is not reliable since it is overwritten on some distributions during system boot.

 # uname –a